tankh99/tp/docs/DeveloperGuide.md

 **Implementation**
 There are a few classes and methods used to interact with the delete patient command.
 1. `DeletePatientCommand`
-    1. Defines delete patient command key word and other error messages.
+    1. Defines delete patient command keyword and other error messages.
 2. `DeletePatientCommand#execute()`
     1. Find the specified patient to delete.
-Throws a `CommandException` if appointment is not found.
+Throws a `CommandException` if the patient is not found.
-    2. If there is no error, the specified appointment is deleted from CogniCare and a success message is displayed.
+    2. If there is no error, the specified patient is deleted from CogniCare and a success message is displayed.
 3. `DeletePatientCommand#parse()`
     1. If the constraints are violated, `DeletePatientCommandParser` will throw a `ParseException` due to an invalid patient ID passed.
      2. Returns a new `DeletePatientCommand`